Skip to content

 Agentic chat.
 Multi-step reasoning using full GitLab context — issues, merge requests, pipelines, and security findings.
 You can ask Duo to generate code, refactor existing code, write tests, create documentation, or summarize project status, and it draws on the full project context to provide relevant responses.

 AI-powered code review.
 Duo reviews merge requests for bugs, security issues, and code quality, providing inline suggestions.
-As of GitLab 18.10, agentic code reviews are available at $0.25 per review.
+Agentic code review is metered at $0.25 per review; it first shipped in the GitLab 18.8.x series, and GitLab 18.10 opened it to Free-tier teams through the GitLab Credits model.

 Pipeline failure root cause analysis.
 When CI jobs fail, Duo analyzes the failure context and suggests fixes, similar to Harness AIDA but within the GitLab ecosystem.